 A lot of research is still being conducted on Pulsed Electromagnetic Field Therapy and its effects on various aches, pains, and conditions.

-PEMF IS INCLUDED IN EVERY EQUINE MASSAGE THERAPY SESSION
+PEMF IS INCLUDED IN BODYWORK SESSION

 Increased range of motion